openmainframeproject/wg-cobol/meetings/README.md

-# WG Meeting notes
+# COBOL Working Group Meeting Repository

-All WG meeting notes are stored here in YYYY-MM-DD.md format.
+All meeting notes for the COBOL Working Group are stored here in YYYY-MM-DD.md format.

 Recordings and other assets from conference calls systems can also be stored in YYYY-MM-DD.XXX format.